by Cayelin K Castell

 Station Points are Still Points

-The retrograde station is one of two exact Still Points in any planetary cycle and since Mercury is usually the fastest moving planet, the Mercury Still Point is often more dramatically felt.
+The retrograde station of any planet represents one of two exact Still Points and since Mercury is usually the fastest moving planet, the Mercury Still Point is often more dramatically felt.
 The Still Point is a nexus of all possibilities where everything is shifting and changing via our perception.

 TS Eliots’ poem on the Still Point is a wonderful description of the Still Point.